cardboard-iguana/hacking-notes/Notes/Using Metasploit.md

 **Note:** Metasploit defaults to sending 32-bit payloads, but an increasing number of things won’t work on a 64-bit system from a 32-bit meterpreter shell.
 It’s probably best to explicitly set the `payload` option to use a 64-bit payload unless you *know* that you’ll be dealing with a 32-bit system.

-List all available payloads using `msfvenom --list payloads` or `show payloads` from within the Metasploit console.
+List all available payloads using `msfvenom —list payloads` or `show payloads` from within the Metasploit console.

 A specific payload can be set in the Metasploit console use the `set PAYLOAD full/path/to/payload`.

 If you initially get a native shell, use the `post/multi/manage/shell_to_meterpreter` module to upgrade to Meterpeter.
-(NOTE: shell_to_meterpreter creates a new connection on a new port, by default 4433.)
+(NOTE: `shell_to_meterpreter` creates a new connection on a new port, by default 4433.)

 #### Additional Resources
 * [Metasploit Basics, Part 8: Exploitation with EternalBlue](https://www.hackers-arise.com/post/2017/06/12/metasploit-basics-part-8-exploitation-with-eternalblue)